 - If the strings seem longer than normal, your IUD has probably moved.
 See your doctor if this is the case.

 Here’s some general advice about removing your menstrual cup when you’re using an IUD.
-Be sure to break the seal of your cup before pulling it out of your vaginal canal wall.
+Be sure to break the seal of your cup before pulling it out.
 You can do this by sliding a finger around the base of it and pushing inward.
 There should be a noticeable difference.
 Pull out the menstrual cup gently.

 If you can’t reach the base of the cup to push it inward, pull gently on the stem while pushing down with the muscles in your pelvis.
 Do this only until you can grasp the base of the cup.
 If you pul with the stem the whole way, the suction can pull the IUD out along with the cup.